haowen-xu/tfsnippet/README.rst

 ~~~~~~~~~~

 It is a common procedure to iterate through a dataset by mini-batches.
-The :mod:`tfsnippet.dataflow` provides a unified interface for assembling
+The ``tfsnippet.dataflow`` provides a unified interface for assembling
 the mini-batch iterators, for typical deep learning training and testing.

 .. code-block:: python